lolPants/redts/README.md

 ## ❓ What is rEDTS
 rEDTS, or Remote EDTS, is a system for running an EDTS instance on a remote server.
 This has the advantage of only requiring one database for many users, and outsourcing CPU time to an external system.

+**This is mostly a personal project, very minimal help will be given.
+Use at your own discretion.**

 ## 📡 Server
 The server runs EDTS in the background with a simple Node.js HTTP API wrapper.
 It is deployed using the provided [Docker Images](https://github.com/lolPants/redts/packages/733073).